isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

 <td>
 	<h2 style="text-align: center;">*New!* Access SPH Newspapers from Home</h2>
 	<p>
 		We heard you!
-Now, you can access SPH newspapers such as The Straits Times, Business Times and Lianhe Zaobao <b>from home</b>, instead of only at the libraries. <a href="http://eresources.nlb.gov.sg/Main" target="_blank">Just log in to the eResources page here</a>.
+Now, you can access 8 SPH newspapers such as The Straits Times <b>from home</b>, instead of only at the libraries. <a href="http://eresources.nlb.gov.sg/Main/sphnewspapers" target="_blank">Just log in with myLibrary ID to the eResources page here</a>.
 You can do this from any mobile device as well as desktop computers/laptops.
 We are offering this remote access outside of libraries for a limited time only, so you can get the latest news throughout the circuit breaker.
 Stay safe!
 	</p>
-	<p><a href="https://mobileapp.nlb.gov.sg/get-started-with/pressreader/#XXXXXXXXX">Learn more</a></p>
+	<p><a href="https://mobileapp.nlb.gov.sg/get-started-with/pressreader/#sph">Learn more</a></p>
 </td>
 </tr>
 </tbody>